MilhouseVH/texturecache.py/README.md

 Cast thumbnails will not be cached by default, so specify `cache.castthumb = yes` if you require cast artwork to be re-cached.

 Ignore specific URLs when pre-loading the cache (c/C/nc options), by specifying comma delimited regex patterns for the `cache.ignore.types` property.
 Default values are `image://video` and `image://music`.
 Set to none (no argument) to process all URLs.
 Any URL that matches one of the ignore types will not be considered for re-caching (and will be counted as "ignored").

+Retain specific URLs when pruning the texture cache, eg. `prune.retain.types = ^http://www.wiziwig.tv/` to keep all artwork relating to wizwig.tv (as used by the SportsDevil addon).

 Specify a filename for the `logfile` property, to log detailed processing information.
 Prefix the filename with + to force flushing.